sdondley/Dist-Zilla-for-Beginners/tutorial3.md

-In our previous tutorial, we analogized `Dist::Zilla` to a factory for producing module distributions, imagining the various plugins deployed by `Dist::Zilla` as robots which do some pre-defined bit of work on the module as it travels down the assembly line to help shape it into a finished distribution.
+In our previous tutorial, we analogized `Dist::Zilla` to a factory for producing module distributions, imagining the various plugins deployed by `Dist::Zilla` as robots which do some pre-defined bit of work on the module as it travels down the assembly line, shaping it into a finished distribution.

 If `Dist::Zilla` is a factory, then the `dist.ini` file is the equivalent of a factory floor plan.
 The `dist.ini` file tells `Dist::Zilla` which robots